bachya/cliutils/README.md

 ### Prerequisites

 Sometimes, you need to answer certain prompts before others become relevant. `Prefs` allows this via a `prereqs` key, which can contain multiple already-answered key/value pairs to check for.
-For instance, imagine we want to drill into a user's superhero preference a bit further:
+For instance, imagine we want to drill into a user's superhero preference a bit further; using our previously-used YAML prefs file:

 ```YAML
 prompts: